sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 Fastq
 -----

 `FASTQ <../../FASTQ.pdf>`_ is an interactive two-dimensional finite element mesh generation program, It is designed to provide a powerful and efficient tool to both reduce the time required of an analyst to generate a mesh, and to improve the capacity to generate good meshes in arbitrary geometries.
 It is based on a mapping technique and employs a set of "higher-order" primitives which have been developed for automatic meshing of commonly encountered shapes (i.e. the triangle, semi-circle, etc.) and conditions (i.e. mesh transitioning from coarse to fine mesh size. ) FASTQ has been designed to allow user flexibility and control.
 The user interface is built on a layered . command level structure.
 Multiple utilities rue provided for input, manipulation, and display of the geometric information, as well as for direct control, adjustment, and display of the generated mesh.
 Enhanced boundary flagging has been incorporated and multiple element types and output formats are supported.

-Memos documenting features (such as paving) not discussed in the sand report are available here
+Memos documenting features (such as paving) not discussed in the sand report are available in `FASTQ-memo <../../FASTQ-memo.pdf>`_.

 Gen3D
 -----

 `Gen3D <../../Gen3d.pdf>`_ is a three-dimensional mesh generation program.
-The three-dimensional mesh is generated by mapping a two-dimensional mesh into three-dimensions according to one of four types of
-transformations: translating, rotating, mapping onto a spherical surface, and mapping onto a cylindrical surface.
+The three-dimensional mesh is generated by mapping a two-dimensional mesh into three-dimensions according to one of four types of transformations: translating, rotating, mapping onto a spherical surface, and mapping onto a cylindrical surface.
 The generated three-dimensional mesh can then be reoriented by offsetting, reflecting about an axis, and revolving about an axis.
 GEN3D can be used to mesh geometries that are axisymmetric or planar, but, due to three-dimensional loading or boundary conditions, require a